orhun/git-cliff/README.md

 #### date_order

-If set to `true`, tags are processed in topological order instead of chronological.
+If set to `true`, tags are processed in chronological order instead of topological.

 This can also be achieved by using the `--date-order` command line flag.